Atlanta Premises Liability Lawyers

 The U.S. justice system unfortunately has a history of fraudulent premises liability claims – especially concerning slip and fall injuries.
 This has led to the establishment of certain elements the plaintiff or injured party must prove to receive compensation for injuries.
-The experienced personal injury attorneys at Butler Prather LLP help accident victims negotiate with insurance companies, and go to trial when necessary, to prove the authenticity and extent of damages.
+The experienced Atlanta and Columbus premises liability attorneys at Butler Prather LLP help accident victims negotiate with insurance companies, and go to trial when necessary, to prove the authenticity and extent of damages.
 We can help you with the five main elements the law requires in these cases:

 In Georgia, a defendant could potentially allege contributory fault, or the plaintiff’s own percentage of fault for the accident.
 For example, a property owner could state you contributed to your injuries in a slip and fall by not paying attention to where you were walking.
 In these cases, the plaintiff can still receive damages as long as the courts find him or her 49% or less responsible.
 The right team of attorneys can strive to combat the contributory negligence defense by proving the property owner had the majority of fault.

 Contact Experienced Slip & Fall Accident Attorneys in Atlanta